What Is Proactive Threat Hunting?

 The process of proactive cyber threat hunting typically involves three steps: a trigger, an investigation and a resolution.

-A trigger points threat hunters to a specific system or area of the network for further investigation when advanced detection tools identify unusual behavior that may indicate malicious activity.
+A trigger points threat hunters to a specific system or area of the network for further investigation when advanced detection tools identify unusual actions that may indicate malicious activity.
 Often, a hypothesis about a new threat can be the trigger for proactive hunting.
 For example, a security team may search for advanced threats that use tools like fileless malware to evade existing defenses.

 During the investigation phase, the threat hunter uses technology such as EDR (Endpoint Detection and Response) to take a deep dive into potential malicious compromise of a system.
 The investigation continues until either the activity is deemed benign or a complete picture of the malicious behavior has been created.

 The resolution phase involves communicating relevant malicious activity intelligence to operations and security teams so they can respond to the incident and mitigate threats.
-The data gathered about both malicious and benign behavior can be fed into automated technology to improve its effectiveness without further human intervention.
+The data gathered about both malicious and benign activity can be fed into automated technology to improve its effectiveness without further human intervention.

-Throughout this process, cyber threat hunters gather as much information as possible about an attacker’s behavior, methods and goals.
+Throughout this process, cyber threat hunters gather as much information as possible about an attacker’s actions, methods and goals.
 They also analyze collected data to determine trends in an organization’s security environment, eliminate current vulnerabilities and make predictions to enhance security in the future.

 Watch an on-demand crowdcast on the Expert Tips For Enhancing Hunting in Your Organization to see the skills required for a successful threat hunting program, how to operationalize threat hunting in your organization.